Trilarion/imperialism-remake/documentation/definition/infrastructure.rst

   mines (on hills or mountains) deliver ore or coal, silver mines (in mountains) deliver money (still must be connected), sheep farms (on hills) deliver wool, cotton farms (on plains) deliver cotton (cotton and wool is combined into one quantity for transport and further processing: cotton&wool)
-* Development Every resource deposit exept fish has to be developed to deliver resources every turn (maximal development level is three)
+* Development Every resource deposit except fish has to be developed to deliver resources every turn (maximal development level is three)

 Transportation